20 Examples of Common Sales Objections & Responses (2024)

 3. Understand

 If you feel any objections aren’t clear, request clarification and continue to ask open-ended questions until you understand their pain point fully.
 One way you can respond to sales objections is to repeat what the prospect has said back to them.
-This will ensure you’re following the right train of thought, and will encourage your prospect to keep sharing with you.
+This will ensure you’re following the right train of thought and encourage your prospect to keep sharing.

 4. Validate

-Now that you understand your customers' objections you need to validate them.
+Now that you understand your customers’ objections, you must validate them.
 Whatever you do, don’t reject or minimise what they’ve communicated.
-Rather express how important their concerns are to you.
+Rather, express how important their concerns are to you.

 5. Act

-Another technique for overcoming sales objections is to start with the most important objection and then move on to the smaller ones.
+Another technique for overcoming sales objections is to start with the most important objections and then move on to the smaller ones.
 You don’t need to spend too much time on them.
-Attend to them quickly and don’t let them linger longer than necessary or go ignored.
+Attend to them quickly, and don’t let them linger longer than necessary or go ignored.

-If you feel you can’t answer an objection, then explain that you need to chat to a higher-up about it and you’ll get back to them ASAP.
+If you feel you can’t answer an objection, explain that you need to chat to a higher-up about it and will get back to them as soon as possible.

 6. Plan

-Once you've acknowledged and provided a solution to your prospects' sales objection you’ll want to propose a follow-up meeting or call.
+Once you’ve acknowledged and solved your prospects’ sales objections, you should propose a follow-up meeting or call.

-Be sure to have their objection and your responses written down or recorded so you can confirm them when you speak again.
+Be sure to have their objection and your responses written down or recorded to confirm them when you speak again.

 7. Confirm